ory/sdk/clients/client/java/docs/V0alpha2Api.md

 Get Registration Flow

 This endpoint returns a registration flow&#39;s context with, for example, error details and other information.
 Browser flows expect the anti-CSRF cookie to be included in the request&#39;s HTTP Cookie Header.
 For AJAX requests you must ensure that cookies are included in the request or requests will fail.
-If you use the browser-flow for server-side apps, the services need to run on a common top-level-domain and you need to forward the incoming HTTP Cookie header to this endpoint:  &#x60;&#x60;&#x60;js pseudo-code example router.get(&#39;/registration&#39;, async function (req, res) { const flow &#x3D; await client.getSelfServiceRegistrationFlow(req.header(&#39;cookie&#39;), req.query[&#39;flow&#39;])  res.render(&#39;registration&#39;, flow) }) &#x60;&#x60;&#x60;  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+If you use the browser-flow for server-side apps, the services need to run on a common top-level-domain and you need to forward the incoming HTTP Cookie header to this endpoint:  &#x60;&#x60;&#x60;js pseudo-code example router.get(&#39;/registration&#39;, async function (req, res) { const flow &#x3D; await client.getSelfServiceRegistrationFlow(req.header(&#39;cookie&#39;), req.query[&#39;flow&#39;])  res.render(&#39;registration&#39;, flow) }) &#x60;&#x60;&#x60;  This request may fail due to several reasons.
+The &#x60;error.id&#x60; can be one of:  &#x60;has_session_already&#x60;: The user is already signed in. &#x60;self_service_flow_expired&#x60;: The flow is expired and you should request a new one.
+More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```java